intuit/CardParts/README.md

 </p>

 #### `GradientCardTrait`
 Use this protocol to add a gradient background for the card.
 The gradients will be added vertically from top to bottom.
 Optionally you can apply an angle to the gradient.
+Angles are defined in degrees, any negative or positive degree value is valid.
 ```swift
     func gradientColors() -> [UIColor] {
         return [UIColor.lavender, UIColor.aqua]
     }

     func gradientAngle() -> Float {
         return 45.0
     }